 Do people live here at The Front Door, the community resource center at 2431 Sixth Avenue in Troy?
-No, there are no residences at the Front Door.
-It is a community resource center.
+No, Unity House’s site at 2431 is a community resource center.
 In 2013 Unity House opened The Front Door and consolidated many services under one roof.
 The name, The Front Door, conveys the value of offering dignity to people living in poverty.
 Often offered back-door treatment, people living in poverty deserve respect and compassion so they may have dignity and hope.

 Currently the Front Door is the location for programs such as community resources including our thrift store, food pantry, community meals, laundry/shower facilities, library and recreation room, job search and employment coaching with financial literacy support.
 Also, housing support services and case management, the administrative offices including human resources, finance and development departments.
-Both the Unity Sunshine Daycare and Preschool and the Unity House Domestic Violence Services Program are located at their own locations.
-There are volunteer opportunities throughout Unity House.
+Both A Child’s Place at Unity House (Daycare, Preschool, Special Therapies) and the Unity House Domestic Violence Services Program are located at their own locations.
+There are volunteer opportunities across sites and programs.

 Is there an age restriction?
-Children under the age of 18 must be supervised by an adult and may be restricted from certain activities that are not suitable.
+Children under the age of 18 must be supervised by an adult and may be restricted from certain activities.
 In certain situations children ages 10-16 may be restricted, and younger children are limited.
 For safety, we ask that parents be with their young children at all times.
-Please contact the Volunteer Coordinator about appropriate jobs for young children.
+Please contact the Volunteer Coordinator about appropriate jobs for parents with young children in tow.
 No one under the age of 14 is permitted to work in the kitchen.

 Can I volunteer with my family or friends?
 Yes!
 There are volunteer opportunities for groups of all sizes.
 Jobs range from outdoor lawn cleanups to painting projects, to cooking in our community meals program to stocking in our food pantry.